 Speed of Marriage

 If your priority is to become married as soon as possible, it will generally be quicker to marry outside the United States.
-Obtaining the K-1 visa may take approximately 5 to 10 months.
-If you do opt to marry outside the United States, the U.S. citizen won’t be able to file Form I-130 until you have married and have evidence of that marriage (marriage certificate).
+The K-1 visa processing time is several months.
+If you do opt to marry outside the United States, the U.S. citizen won't be able to file Form I-130 until you have married and have evidence of that marriage (marriage certificate).

 Speed of U.S. Presence

-If the goal is for the couple to be together in the United States as soon as possible, the K-1 visa is generally the fastest path.
-From the date of filing to the date of admission to the U.S., it will take approximately 5 to 10 months on a K-1 visa.
-On the other hand, the marriage visa may take 6 to 12 months.
-However, these are just estimations.
-Current conditions, local office case loads and your particular case could vary in length.
+If your goal is to be together in the United States as soon as possible, the K-1 visa is generally the fastest path.
+From the date of filing to the date of admission to the U.S., the K-1 visa processing time is typically a little shorter than the I-130 processing time.
+Current conditions, service center case loads and your particular case could vary in length.

 Many foreign nationals may consider entering on a B-2 visa or visa waiver program for the purpose of marriage or adjusting status.
 This is not recommended.
-Although many people do it each year, it is preconceived intent to use a visa fraudulently and has the potential to create significant immigration problems.
+Although many people do it successfully each year, it is a visa violation to have a preconceived intent to adjust status when entering the U.S. on most nonimmigrant visas.

-In addition to your prepared form, CitizenPath provides you with a set of personalized filing instructions.
-Our filing instructions are customized to your answers in the petition so you know what to do for your specific situation.
+CitizenPath provides immigration services to help you prepare a petition for either visa.
+In addition to your prepared forms, CitizenPath provides you with customized filing instructions are customized to your answers in the petition so you know what to do for your specific situation.
 The filing instructions provide detailed directions on supporting documents and how to organize your petition.

-Each path requires slightly different forms/applications with various costs.
+Each path requires slightly different forms with various fees.
 If costs are a major concern, obtaining the spouse-based immigrant visa (CR-1 or IR-1) will generally be less expensive.

 |Expense Item||Cost (USD)|